btoledo26/Cryptopals-Challenges/README.md

 # Cryptopals-Challenges
-These are my solutions to the cryptography challenges from https://cryptopals.com/.
+These are my solutions to the challenges from https://cryptopals.com/.

 ## Set 1
 - [X] Convert hex to base64